You are $75 away from free shipping

 Use a flat lip brush to blend the lighter of the two shades from the center of your lips out toward the edges.

-Since this look is all about gradation, take the darker color and apply it to the corners of your lips where you initially shaded with lip liner.
+Since this look is all about gradation, apply the darker color to the corners of your lips where you initially shaded with lip liner.
 Use your lip brush to blend the two colors together at the points where they meet.
-This part might take some practice, but you’ll be a pro in no time!
+This part might take some practice, but you’ll be a pro in no time.

-Using the L’Oréal Paris Infallible Total Cover Concealing & Contour Kit, apply a light shade of concealer above your lip to accent your cupid’s bow, followed by a touch of darker concealer just below your bottom lip to create the illusion of a fuller, more luscious pout.
+Using the L’Oréal Paris Infallible Full Wear Concealer Waterproof, Full Coverage, apply a light shade of concealer above your lip to accent your cupid’s bow, followed by a touch of darker concealer just below your bottom lip to create the illusion of a fuller, more luscious pout.